 Useful information will be displayed on the relevant notice boards around the Institute and on Canvas.

-Please also let us know if your personal email address changes.
-Please also note that you will be issued with an Institute email address once you begin your studies and all correspondence with staff will take place via this address.
+Please note that you will be issued with an Institute email address once you begin your studies and all correspondence with staff will take place via this address.
+It is therefore your responsibility to access the account regularly so that you do not miss any important communications from your tutors or other staff.
+You should inform the IT and the Programme Team immediately if you experience any issues accessing your SIA account.

+Please also let us know if your personal email address changes during your time with the Institute.